On this page:

 Moving a toilet’s location could require additional plumbing at a cost of $50 – $150 per hour.
 It could cost even more when you need to repair walls, ceilings, or flooring.
 Check our plumbing cost guide to better understand some of the varied costs of hiring a plumber.

-The Corner Toilet
+Corner Toilet Prices

 These toilets generally cost around $900 and up.
 Though for many homeowners, it is a long-term investment and space-saver.

 These are often called composting toilets and cost $1,000 to $8,000.
 These typically get used in camps, cabins and houses built off-the-grid.
-A self-contained, odorless toilet can convert human waste to soil that is safe for use as fertilizer.
+A self-contained, odorless commode can convert human waste to soil that is safe for use as fertilizer.
 These are better for homes with two or three people, rather than five or more.
 However, the more expensive models could accommodate a large family.

 You should consider these characteristics before purchasing one for your home.

 For most of us, there is no worse household chore than cleaning the toilet.
 Those days could be behind you with the innovations of a self-cleaning toilet.
-The average price for a self-cleaning toilet is $400, but you will usually pay between $350 and $600 before installation.
+The average price for a self-cleaning model is $400, but you will usually pay between $350 and $600 before installation.

 Some employ a robotic arm that scrubs the seat, while others use ultraviolet light or a spray of disinfectant solution.
 These toilet types are probably more prevalent in 5-star hotels and public restrooms than in homes.